 Below is how our digital marketer uses Empuls to drive traffic into our newly revamped Instagram handle.

 Empuls can be especially useful for all kinds of information dissemination - and from the perspective of HR, hiring and referral announcements are a great use case.
 Below is an example in which our recruitment HR makes the best use of Empuls - along with announcing new hires, she announces successful referrals and even appreciates them.

 3. Team communications that help team members deliver better

-Out of all the spheres technology has revolutionized, the most impacted is that of communications (be it mobile phones, social networks or remote assistance).
-In the context of socio-technical systems, technology can help intra-team communications become seamless.
+Out of all the spheres technology has revolutionized, the most impacted is communications (be it mobile phones, social networks or remote assistance).
+In socio-technical systems, technology can help intra-team communications become seamless.

 With Empuls, all of the team's discussions are organized and accessible in a single place.
-Empuls gives the team an organized hub to discuss day to day, ideate, share updates, and create organizational knowledge that can be referred anytime, from anywhere.
+Empuls gives the team an organized hub to discuss daily, ideate, share updates, and create organizational knowledge that can be referred to any time, from anywhere.

 Empuls allows users to create task-based or department-based groups and allow members to manage tasks right from there.

-In the below example, one of the sales heads is explaining the process of a task at hand and allocating tasks to respective members using user tagging.
-The tagged members can even get back through comments in case they have any clarifications - and this way, these clarifications are sorted for all the team.
+In the below example, one of the sales heads explains the process of a task at hand and allocating tasks to respective members using user tagging.
+The tagged members can even get back through comments if they have any clarifications - and this way, these clarifications are sorted for all the team.

-Another very interesting way to use Empuls groups is to have help forums.
+Another exciting way to use Empuls groups is to have help forums.
 New employees might have many doubts about company products or processes.
-Sometimes, even managers might not be able to clarify these in all its details.
+Sometimes, even managers might not clarify these in all its details.
 This is when such help groups or posts (like in the below example) come into use.